Home

 - This could add up to thousands of dollars.

-What are Some Disadvantages?
+What are Some Disadvantages of a Portable Mortgage?

 Lets look at some pitfalls of taking a portable mortgage with you to your newly acquired home.

-* You have a existing mortgage for $100,000.00 on your present house but need $125,000.00 for your new home.
+• You have a existing loan for $100,000.00 on your present house but need $125,000.00 for your new home.

 - You could borrow the $25,000.00 with a secured loan and put into the new property.
 Again, do the calculations first.